Sacred Games 2 REVIEW: Guruji’s Mystery Solved; Gaitonde & Sartaj Get Their Answers!

 A post shared by Netflix India (@netflix_in) on Aug 14, 2019 at 10:28pm PDT

 Gaitonde is shown against Guruji, who tries to brainwash him but in vain.
-Gaitonde also gets to know something against Guruji and others that breaks his heart.
+Gaitonde also gets to know something against Guruji and others, that breaks his heart.
 Meanwhile, Sartaj gets to know about Trivedi, about whom Gaitonde was talking about (sirf Trivedi bachega), which connects him again to the ashram!
-We then get to watch Sartaj staying in the ashram, while Markand and Majid find out about Shahid Khan's whereabouts.
+We, then, get to watch Sartaj staying in the ashram, while Markand and Majid find out about Shahid Khan's whereabouts.
 The duo find the nuclear weapon!

 Will they save the world?
 Will Sartaj help Markand and Majid?
 Well, to know the answers to these, you need to watch the show!

+Although the story is complex as Gaitonde, Guriji and Sartaj and other stories and backstories are shown, it doesn't leave the viewers confused.

-The second season will indeed solve many unresolved mysteries of the first edition but we must say that the makers have left out a few questions unanswered - hence, there is a possibility of the third season (if audiences demand).
+The second season, will indeed, solve many unresolved mysteries of the first edition, but we must say that the makers have left out a few questions unanswered - hence, there is a possibility of a third season (if audiences demand).

-All the characters play their roles extremely well.
-Even the smallest character in the show plays a major role in the story, which is interesting.
+All characters play their roles extremely well.
+Even the smallest character in the show, plays a major role in the story, which is interesting.
 Although there are a lot of cuss words, nothing seems to be forced.
 Gaitonde's one-liners will leave you in splits.

 But after watching the second season, all we can say is the first season was more interesting and engaging than the sophomore one!